WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 The `wp-env` package requires Docker to be installed.
 There are instructions available for installing Docker on [Windows 10 Pro](https://docs.docker.com/docker-for-windows/install/), [all other versions of Windows](https://docs.docker.com/toolbox/toolbox_install_windows/), [macOS](https://docs.docker.com/docker-for-mac/install/), and [Linux](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).

 After you have installed Docker, go ahead and install the `wp-env` tool.
-This command will install the tool globally meaning allowing you to run it in any directory:
+This command will install the tool globally, this means you can run it from any directory:

 ```sh
 npm -g install @wordpress/env